maplibre/maplibre-tile-spec/README.md

 The main idea of COVTiles is to use a column oriented layout like the state of the art big data formats Parquet and ORC or the in-memory format Apache Arrow instead of the row oriented approach on which Mapbox Vector Tiles (MVT) is (implicit) based on.
 This enables the usage of custom lightweight compression schemes on a specific column in addition to a tile wide data agnostic compression like Gzip or Brotli.
 This can significantly improve the compression ratio.
-The file layout should be designed SIMD-friendly to enable the usage of vectorization to significantly improve the decoding performance.
+The contiguous format enables vectorisation and the use of SIMD operations to significantly improve the decoding and processing performance.

 The basic design of a COVT tile is inspired by the MVT layout and is based on the concepts of a ``layer``and a collection of ``features``.